tutek1/DTLabs/01_Basics/lab01.md

 ## Introduction
 Duration: hh:mm:ss

-This tutorial should provide a surface level overview of how to use Godot Engine to make games.
+This tutorial should provide a surface level overview of how to use the open-source game engine **Godot Engine** to make games.
 It won't cover everything there is to cover and will only show a small number of ways how to program or create stuff.
 I suggest everyone to lookup other more detailed tutorials if a topic interests them in more depth than was covered.

 In this first lab we will cover:
 - Downloading the **Godot Engine**